Green Steel Plant A Boon for Carbon Zero Steel Production

 What is unique about this project is the replacement of coking coal with hydrogen.
-The standard steel making method is by using coking coal – coke to remove oxygen from iron ore.
-And if manufacturers use renewable energy to produce hydrogen, then the whole steel making process is 100% carbon-free.
+The standard steel-making method involves coking coal–coke to remove oxygen from iron ore.
+And if manufacturers use renewable energy to produce hydrogen, the steel-making process is 100% carbon-free.

-Steelmaking accounts between 7% to 9% of the world’s greenhouse gas emissions.
-To produce a tonne of steel, steel plants emit two tonnes of carbon dioxide into the atmosphere.
-The industry needs to cut its emissions to tackle climate change significantly, the article says.
+Steelmaking accounts for 7% to 9% of the world’s greenhouse gas emissions.
+Steel plants emit two tonnes of carbon dioxide into the atmosphere to produce a tonne of steel.
+The article says the industry needs to cut emissions to tackle climate change significantly.

-The efforts to decarbonise the steel industry is due to the EU emissions trading scheme, which puts a price on carbon emissions, chipping away some of the manufacturer’s pre-tax profits.
+The efforts to decarbonise the steel industry are due to the EU emissions trading scheme, which puts a price on carbon emissions, chipping away some of the manufacturer’s pre-tax profits.

-The carbon price would help green steel more competitive and hopefully will make more steelmakers invest in green products, the article says.
+The article says that the carbon price would help green steel be more competitive and hopefully will make more steelmakers invest in green products.

-To know more about the HYBRIT pilot projects, click on the link below:
+To learn more about the HYBRIT pilot projects, click on the link below:

-The exciting news of a first green steel plant in Sweden reverberates across the globe to Australia.
-The Sydney Morning Herald reports that “NSW will pursue a large-scale hydrogen production as part of its COVID-19 economic recovery efforts and that the federal government would call for expressions of interest in the creation of a regional hydrogen export hub.”
+The exciting news of Sweden’s first green steel plant reverberates globally to Australia.
+The Sydney Morning Herald reports that “NSW will pursue a large-scale hydrogen production as part of its COVID-19 economic recovery efforts and that the federal government would call for expressions of interest in creating a regional hydrogen export hub.”

-NSW Environment Minister Matt Kean already have a couple of ideal venues for hydrogen production areas – New Castle and Port Kembla “with their existing infrastructure and heavy manufacturing economies.”
-Tony Wood energy program director of Grattan Institute says that Australia should not only embrace hydrogen production but should also commit to funding a green steel project powered and fed by hydrogen, the article says.
+NSW Environment Minister Matt Kean already has a couple of ideal venues for hydrogen production areas – New Castle and Port Kembla “with their existing infrastructure and heavy manufacturing economies.”

-Australia’s abundance in iron ore and space for the creation of renewable is a significant advantage over Sweden, according to British billionaire Sanjeev Gupta.
-His steel company Whyalla Steelworks in South Australia is investing over a billion dollars in equipment to manufacture green steel.
-The facility will use gas at the start before changing to hydrogen, says Mr Gupta.
+Australia’s abundance of iron ore and space for the creation of renewable is a significant advantage over Sweden, according to British billionaire Sanjeev Gupta.
+His steel company, Whyalla Steelworks in South Australia, is investing over a billion dollars in equipment to manufacture green steel.
+Mr Gupta says the facility will use gas at the start before changing to hydrogen.

 Last November, the Australian federal government announced a national hydrogen strategy with energy.
 The government has already provided significant funding to support hydrogen projects as it sees the potential for the hydrogen industry to create jobs, meet international demands for hydrogen, and result in “billions of dollars in economic growth by 2050,” the article says.